bbayles/python-pure-cdb/docs/index.rst

 The `python-pure-cdb` package (`pure-cdb <https://pypi.org/project/pure-cdb/>`_ on PyPI) is a Python library for working with D.J.
 Bernstein's "constant datbases."
+It supports both Python 2.7 and Python 3.

 In addition to being able to read and write the database files produced by other `cdb` tools, `python-pure-cdb` can produce and consume "64-bit"